 (g) mourner - leave of absence will be granted where operational requirements permit subject to the approval of the Employer.

-34.03 The maximum length specified for each circumstance requiring use of special leave shall not be exceeded, however, special leavej may be granted more than once for the same circumstances within a calendar year, provided the total special leave granted does not exceed ten (10) working days per calendar year, unless additional special leave is approved by the Employer.
+34.03 The maximum length specified for each circumstance requiring use of special leave shall not be exceeded, however, special leave in clauses 34.01 (a) to (j) may be granted more than once for the same circumstances within a calendar year, provided the total special leave granted does not exceed ten (10) working days per calendar year, unless additional special leave is approved by the Employer.

 34.04 Two weeks notice may be required for leave requested under Clause 34.01, Sub-Clause (d), (e), (g), and (j).